Last updated April 2023

-The myGovID system collects, uses, stores and shares your personal information.
+The myGovID system collects, uses, stores and discloses your personal information.

-We will verify and validate this information with the identity-document issuer with your consent when:
+We will verify and validate personal information with the identity-document issuer with your consent when:

 - you create your digital identity, and